Animals from Belle Vue Zoo at the Children’s Hospital

 The services of Disabled Living Services expanded to include training, continence service, extended occupational therapy services and craft classes.

-The style Centre was established.
+The style Centre opened.

 Yet a further name change, to our current name – Disabled Living.
 The reason being that the charity was being confused with health and social care services.